National Trust Podcast

 Sound Designer: Jesus Gomez

-If you'd like to get in touch with feedback, or have a wild tale you’re like to hear, you can contact us at [email protected]
+If you’d like to get in touch with feedback, or have a story connected with the National Trust, you can contact us at [email protected]

 [Ad] Wild Tales is sponsored by Cotswold Outdoor, your outside retailer and epic guides to adventure.